-An organization’s value chain includes all the steps required to transform inputs into outputs.
-In the manufacturing sector, it is very easy to identify: you have to look at what are the steps to transform the delivered products (inputs) into products that leave the production or assembly line to be sold (outputs).
+The value chain of an organization includes all the steps required to transform inputs into outputs.
+In the manufacturing sector, it is very easy to identify: just look at the steps involved in transforming the products delivered (inputs) into products that leave the production or assembly line to be sold (outputs).